Third-Party API Integration for Websites and Internal Corporate Systems

 2. Preparation for third-party API integration.
 At the second stage of third-party API integration, studying the selected API’s documentation and, if necessary, contacting the vendor are crucial steps.
 Tasks may include authentication, registration, account or project creation, and obtaining an API key.

 3. Practical integration of a third-party system into your IT product using API.
 As mentioned earlier, the complexity of such integration largely depends on the API, the extent and depth of integration required, and the customer’s requirements for interfacing their system with an external solution.
-Therefore, integrations can vary significantly.
-Some are straightforward, while others may demand substantial effort from specialists.

 Which technologies should be used for third-party API integration?
 Well, provided the API is well-designed and tested, the choice of other technologies is less crucial.